vp777/procrustes/Readme.md

 ./procroustes_chunked.sh --help
 ```

-### procrustes flavours
+### procroustes_chunked vs procroustes_full

 In a nutshell, assuming we want to exfiltrate some data that has to be broken into four chunks in order to be able to be transmitted over DNS:
-* procroustes_chunked: runs the command four times, each time calling the dispatcher and requesting a different chunk from the server
+* procroustes_chunked: calls the dispatcher four times, each time requesting a different chunk from the server.
+It has relatively small payload size, it's fast and doesn't need any special configuration.
-Pros:
- - It's fast
- - Payload size can be relatively small
- - No need to run the python script on the name server
-Cons:
- - Dispatcher is called multiple times: this may slow the whole process down in case the exploitation of the issue that leads to command execution is resource/time intensive.
- - Command on the server is executed multiple times: in case the executed command is not idempotent (functionality or output-wise, e.g. process listing) or is time/resource intensive it may lead to corrupted results.
-A workaround for this is to first store the command output into a file (e.g. /tmp/file) and then read that file.

 * procroustes_full: calls the dispatcher once, the command that will get executed on the server will be responsible for chunking the data and sending them over.
-Pros:
- - Fast, its speed can be adjusted by the use of the parameter -t, which increases the level of parallelism when exfiltrating the data
- - Dispatcher is called once
-Cons:
- - Payload size is normally bigger than chunked version
- - For optimal speed requires running the provided dns server
+It can have bigger payload size, it's fast (speed can be tuned through the -t parameter) and can be even faster when the staged_files/dnsns.py is running on the name server.
 * procroustes_full/staged: same as procroustes_full, but uses a stager to get the command used by procroustes_full to chunk the data.
-Pros:
- - Very small payload size (stager)[1A]
- - Dispatcher is called once
-Cons:
- - Overhead with regards to setting up the nsconfig script.
-Nevertheless, this set up has to be performed only once per ns server.
- - Time overhead in downloading the actual payload.[1B]

-[1] Currently we make use of A records to download the payload which limits the communication bandwidth (e.g. 4 bytes per request).
-Transitioning to a different record with higher capacity for holding data (e.g. TXT) will decrease the stager size even further and bring the speed to similar level with procroustes_full.
-Nevertheless, A records might be the most stealthy option.
+It has the smallest "payload" size but is also slow since the actual payload is downloaded over DNS.
+Finally it requires the configuration of the nsconfig script (examples in the staged_files) but it is noted that this script normally has to be configured only once per name server (and not per target server).

-Some of their differences can also be illustrated through the template commands used for bash/powershell:
+Some of their differences can also be illustrated through the template commands used for bash:

 procroustes_chunked/bash:
 ```bash